Bl4ckSt0n3/socket-server-client-connection/README.md

 <a>https://www.keil.com/pack/doc/mw6/Network/html/using_network_sockets_bsd.html</a>

 <br>
 <p> The top of right-hand of diagram above is first several stages of socket_server.py.
 As you can see the beginning of server_connection function is creating a socket object.
+Also passed two parameters to this function, one of them is AF_INET and second is SOCK_STREAM.
+AF_INET is the Internet address family for IPv4.
+SOCK_STREAM is the socket type for TCP, the protocol that will be used to transport our messages in the network.
+Anyways, we now have a new socket object.
     <br>
     <pre>
     Like this: